denten-books/plain-text/5-screen.md

 [^ln3-kittler]: This along with the ominous "laying of cables" that concludes Friedrich Kittler's *Gramophone, Film, Typewriter*.

-[^ln3-multi]: Technical literature makes a distinction between space- and frequency- division multiplexing.
-On some level, space-division multiplexing simply involves the splitting of a signal into multiple physical channels (wires).
-Frequency-division better "fills" the space of a single channel.

 [^ln3-tele]: See for example @angell_pro_2009, 233:  "The telegraph is a digital device sending only high and low pulses through the wire;"
 @jepsen_my_2001, 195: "The telegraph was a digital device that used dots and